Exacme Luxury Fibre pole 15ft Enclosed Trampoline Review

 We know Exacme as a manufacturer of value, sturdily built trampolines.
-This makes their foray into the world od ‘luxury’ trampolines a bit odd.
-The name surprised us, until we saw the unit itself.
+This makes their foray into the world of ‘luxury’ trampolines a bit odd.
+The name surprised us until we saw the unit itself, which actually is their L series of trampolines.
 Apparently, their definition of ‘luxury’ is as modest as the asking price.
-While we were imagining the likes of Vuly 2 or Acon trampolines, we got a slightly upgraded regular trampoline.
+While we were imagining the likes of SkyBound Stratos or Acon trampoline, we got a slightly upgraded regular trampoline.
 But that’s not bad at all!
 Read on!

 Recommended Age: 12 – 99

 Quick Specs: Exacme ‘Luxury Fibre pole’ – 15 feet Round Trampoline – 6W Legs – Enclosure – Net & Safety Pad – Ladder

 - Frame Steel Tube Size: 1.65″(Diameter) x 0.06″(Thickness)

 - Enclosure Net Pole Pad Material: PVC

 - Pad Size: 15ft Outside Diameter With 13-inch Pad Width

 - Net Enclosure Pole Size: 1.26″(Diameter) x 0.05″(thick)

 Compared with run-of-the-mill budget trampolines, it is obvious at first sight that this trampoline is quite refined.
 It features sleek pitch black poles that complement the silver stainless steel legs brilliantly.
 They couldn’t shake their love of blue safety pads, though.
 Still, you have an option of ordering green pads if you’d like.
 All in all, a respectable presentation.

 The structural stability is achieved with the help of 6 U-shaped legs.
 That’s four more than comparable trampolines offer, and it’s perfectly adequate for a 15 ft unit.